Aerya/Stremio-Seerr-Catalog/README.md

     ports:
       - "7000:7000"
     environment:
-    # set your URKL if using a reverse proxy
+    # set your URL if using a reverse proxy
       - BASE_URL=http://localhost:7000
       - API_KEY=
       - PORT=7000